aexceed/weatherapp/README.md

 Since I had no previous experience of using Docker I decided to do few simple tasks that it was recommending on the desktop clients page.
 After doing a couple of them I got the idea of the software but it didnt´t really give me anything on where to start building Dockerfile.
 I googled docker compose and hot reloading and realized I first need to get my regular Dockerfiles working before I can even think about those.
 I fell down rabbit hole with my Dockerfile searches with no real progress a couple hours later so I decided to take a little break.

 Trying to get the whole thing working instantly instead of putting smaller parts together I started frontend Dockerfile first.
-For the frontend Dockerfile, I need some engine to host my website and I chose nginx.
-Installed extension to my docker and made Dockerfile based on ideas from internet.
+I tried a few iterations but got kind of lost in the sauce and forgot to document them, my bad there.
+I got the dockerfile and container started but then when it didn´t show anything in browser I thought maybe I need some kind of web server.
+I chose nginx and continued work with dockerfile.
+Installed nginx extension to my docker and made Dockerfile based on ideas from internet.
 Had some trouble getting it to work but then I added script to package.json file and it started doing something.
 For some reason my page only showed the basic nginx page instead of that file I was given.
 Tried to get it to work but it was hopeless.
 Thought came to my mind that maybe I needed to do react part of the tasks to have it really working so I just left it like that.
 I got my container to start and show something that´s gotta count for something right?
 You can read more of my thoughts (if there was any sense in them) about that one inside the Dockerfile comments.

 Now for the backend I chose same alpine but yarn instead of npm for package manager, this one was pretty simple compared to frontend in my mind.
 Some googled parts of code and it ran pretty much straight away.
 I also found out about .dockerignore file to hide some of the files that are unneccessary and take less space for Docker image so I added it and couple lines in there that seemed to be best practices.
 Starting the container and checking if the port shows anything and nothing showed up.
 I´ll chalk it up to same reason as frontend.
 Maybe someone will sophisticate me in the future?
 Also I decided to add .dockerignore file at this point to frontend also.